-The project activity will capture and combust methane gas produced from the decomposing manure at swine CAFOs located in Mato Grosso and Mato Grosso do Sul, Brazil.
+The project activity will capture and combust methane gas produced from the decomposing manure at swine CAFOs located in Minas Gerais, Brazil.
 This simplified baseline methodology is applicable to this project activity because without the proposed project activity, methane from the existing AWMS would continue to be emitted into the atmosphere.
-The proposed project activity will change the current animal waste management practice to that which uses an anaerobic digestion system equipped with a methane recovery and combustion system.
-Based on historical animal inventories and baseline estimates, the estimated emission reductions of the project activity will not exceed 60 kt CO2e in any year of the crediting period as shown in Section A.4.3.